-Waste from the head is directed into the holding tank located in the bilge.
-A holding tank fluid level indicator light is located on the function panel (Fig. 3.21.2).
-When the "DO NOT FLUSH" light is on, the holding tank must be emptied before the head can be reused.
+Waste from the head is directed into the 20 gal.
+(75.7 L) holding tank located in the bilge.
+A holding tank fluid level indicator is located on the overboard discharge panel (See figure 3.21.1) located on the aft wall of the vanity in the head.
+When the FULL light is on, the holding tank must be emptied before the head can be reused.
+However, it would be a good practice to empty the tank when the 3/4 light is on to avoid damage to the system.